 The decisions you make about where you live after graduation will shape your finances for the next decade.
 Start modeling them now — while the stakes are still hypothetical.

 By the time you walk across that graduation stage, you'll have somewhere between 12 and 24 months before a major housing decision lands on your plate — whether that's your first apartment, a dorm, a move back home, or buying somewhere with a partner or friends.
-The difference between a $1,400/mo solo apartment and a $700/mo shared room compounds into roughly $8,400 saved per year.
-Over four years, that's a down payment on your first home.

 This isn't abstract textbook finance or "start investing immediately."
 This is the real math of the next apartment, the next lease, and the first home.
 Run the scenarios below with different numbers, share the results with classmates, and walk into graduation knowing what things actually cost.